Renormalization group for deep neural networks: Universality of learning and scaling laws: Introduction

 Motivated by the conceptual parallels between deep learning and field theory \citep{cohen2021learning,halverson2020neural}, several works have proposed analogies between RG and neural networks.
 A brief survey of these perspectives is provided below.
 Following some of these works, we adopt the Neural Network Field Theory viewpoint \citep{halverson2020neural,cohen2021learning}, treating deep neural network (DNN) outputs as fields, and the stochasticity of training as inducing a distribution over these fields.
 However, unlike previous studies that focus primarily on qualitative analogies or formal RG constructions, we seek a concrete analytical advantage.
 To this end, we focus on data exhibiting power-law correlation and confront challenges specific to DNNs---such as spectral discreteness and lack of translation invariance---that complicate conventional coarse-graining and rescaling procedures.

-In this work, we propose an RG framework that connects empirically observed DNN scaling laws to underlying self-similar structure.
+Concretely, we propose an RG framework that connects empirically observed DNN scaling laws to underlying self-similar structures.
 Starting from DNNs in the infinite-width (lazy or Gaussian Process) limit, where the kernel spectrum follows a power law, we introduce weak non-linearities representing either quartic loss terms or finite-width corrections.
 We identify the low eigenmodes of the kernel (the 2-point function, in physics terms) as the high-energy degrees of freedom and construct a consistent RG procedure that tracks the impact of removing these modes and rescaling the remaining ones.
 This setup enables several key insights:

 \textbf{(1)} We establish a concrete correspondence between neural scaling laws \cite{kaplan2020scaling}, self-similarity, and RG fixed points.

 \textbf{(2)} We show that peculiarities of neural network field theories---namely, their non-locality and discrete kernel spectra---render the conventional notion of scaling dimension ill-defined.
 In its place, we introduce the concept of a scaling interval.